valu-digital/valuso/README.md

 $serviceBroker->service('User')->findExpiredAccounts();
 ```

-### Listen to services
+### Listening to services
-It is often important to be able to listen to when an operation is being invoked.
+It is often important to listen to service operations.
 ServiceBroker provides an instance of EventManager and automatically triggers events before and after operation has been invoked.
 EventManagerAware service classes can also trigger events of their own.
 ```php
 $serviceBroker
 	->getEventManager()